RAF Manston: Second World War

 The hilltop site was chosen as it was usually fog-free and had no approach obstructions.
 Being close to the front line, the airfield became something of a magnet for badly damaged aircraft that had suffered from ground fire, collisions, or air attack but retained a degree of airworthiness.
-The airfield became something of a "graveyard" for heavy bombers and no doubt the less-damaged portions of aircraft landing or otherwise arriving here sometimes provided spare parts for other Allied aircraft in need of repair.
+The airfield became something of a "graveyard" for heavy bombers.
 The museums on site display some startling aerial views dating from this era and the post-war years.
-After the war, the runway was reconfigured, becoming 200 feet wide with a full-length parallel taxiway, both within the original paved width.
+After the war, the runway was reconfigured, being reduced to 200 feet in width with a full-length parallel taxiway, both within the original paved width.

 USAF use

 During the Cold War of the 1950s the United States Air Force used RAF Manston as a Strategic Air Command base for its bomber, fighter and fighter-bomber units.